akhealth/EIS-Modernization/procurement-docs-search/Attachment A - DHSS IT Requirements Agile Acquisition.md

 #### Requirement – Web Browser Compatibility

-> We recognize that browser compatibility can become an issue during
-> the course of long-running contracts, as desktop platforms change
-> over time.
-In our agile acquisition practice, we expect the deployed
-> browser to typically remain consistent between the time of
-> solicitation and the time you complete the contract.
-> To the extent that the cost of approach is limited and reasonable,
-> we do encourage implementation methods that are browser neutral
-> and support a wider set of all modern browsers.
 > The Offeror must plan to support proposed solution compatibility with
-> DHSS currently deployed web browser version(s).
-The required
+> DHSS currently deployed web browser version(s) – See Attachment D –
+> *Information Technology Standards \> Enterprise Desktop Service
+> Standards \> Software* for currently support browser versions.
+The
-> functionality of the solicitation must be fully supported, or the
+> required functionality of the solicitation must be fully supported, or
-> Offeror must include in their proposal the plan cost and activities to
+> the Offeror must include in their proposal the plan cost and
-> make the proposed solution fully supported.
-The Offeror must review
+> activities to make the proposed solution fully supported.
+The Offeror
-> the DHSS standard browser vendor’s published support lifecycle
+> must review the DHSS standard browser vendor’s published support
-> material published at the time of proposal and include in their
+> lifecycle material published at the time of proposal and include in
-> proposal a plan to upgrade off of any versions of browser that are
+> their proposal a plan to upgrade off of any versions of browser that
-> known to become unsupported during the execution of the contract.
-In
+> are known to become unsupported during the execution of the contract.
-> addition to meeting the requirements related to the standard DHSS browser,
+> The Offeror must include in their cost proposal the optional
-> the Offeror must also meet modern web browser compatibility standards.
+> contingency cost of one unanticipated browser compatibility version
+> upgrade for the components of the proposed solution where they own the
+> code or are responsible for maintaining it.

 #### Requirement – Desktop Productivity Software Compatibility